Ha-Duong-88/Credit_Risk_Analysis/README.md

 * The balanced accuracy score is lower at 53%.
 * The high_risk precision is still 1% with 61% sensitivity which makes a F1 score of 1%.
-* The precision for the low_risk population is 100% with 45% sensitivity.
-This is likely due to the high number of false positives.
+* The precision for the low_risk population is 100% with 45% sensitivity due to the high number of false positives.

 ## Combinatorial with SMOTEEN Model